morphed

 Prompt: "Filmmaker portrait with camera visible in frame, cinematic lighting setup visible in background, dramatic side light, wearing a black turtleneck, Leica M6 film photography aesthetic with subtle grain, moody and introspective"

 The key to creative headshots is establishing context.
-Showing the subject's world through carefully chosen background elements (instruments, tools, workspace) adds narrative depth that a blank backdrop cannot.
+Showing the subject's world through carefully chosen background elements (instruments, tools, workspace) adds narrative depth that a blank backdrop cannot provide.

 Casual and Social Media Profile Prompts

 Not every portrait needs to be buttoned-up.
-These prompts produce natural, relatable images perfect for social media profiles.
+These prompts produce natural, relatable images perfect for Instagram, dating apps, and personal branding.

 Prompt: "Casual portrait of a young man in a denim jacket, outdoor natural setting with trees in soft focus, golden hour side lighting creating warm skin tones, genuine relaxed smile, iPhone-quality natural look but sharper, lifestyle photography"